carlo-monti/EarCoach/README.md

 ```

 ### Locale
 Every accepted word is taken by the string.xml file, so the app can be localizable with ease.
-To make the access faster, every string is converted to a static string variable within the Words object with a method (generateStaticVariablesFromResources) that is called at runtime every time the app is launched.
+To make the access faster, every string is converted to a static string variable within the Words object with the static method generateStaticVariablesFromResource() that is called at runtime every time the app is launched.
 To insert a new string:
 - Insert the string into string.xml
 - Create a constant into Words
 - Instantiate the variable with the value taken from string.xml with context.getString().
-- From the code call Words.NEW_STRING
+- To use it just call Words.NEW_STRING

-  This obj can be used also to retrieve the string at runtime using the static method get() with the reference (R.string.DESIDERED_STRING) as parameter.
+This obj can also be used to retrieve the string at runtime using the static method get() with the reference (R.string.DESIDERED_STRING) as parameter.

-It is also possible to add several alternatives for a given keyword putting a new entry within the initAlternatives method, indicating the alternative string and the keyword it belongs.
+It is also possible to add several alternatives for a given keyword by putting a new entry within the initAlternatives method, indicating the alternative string and the keyword it belongs.
+This is useful to handle misrecognitions in the speech-to-text action.

+## To do
+Currently the app has to keep the screen on to avoid shutting down the internal synth.
+This has the disadvantage of battery consumption.
+The app should be modified easily to work in background by using Wake locks.
+The problem is that there is no documentation about how to use the internal synth and how avoid its shutdown!